xuan25/BilibiliActivityVideos/README.md

 # BilibiliActivityVideos
-Used to list bilibili activity vedios
+Used to list bilibili activity videos
 ![screenshot](screenshot.png)